NHMDenmark/DaSSCo-asset-service/documentation/meetings/2024-06-27-wp2-refinement.md

 ## WP2C: RBAC on FileProxy "File Serving" (part 3 of 3)
-This will be discussed further at a later date, but essentially WP2C will wetup Role Based Access to Asset files on FileProxy.
+This will be discussed further at a later date, but essentially WP2C will set up Role Based Access to Asset files on FileProxy.
 So it's possible to setup restrictions for who can see which asset files.

 ### Requirements (The original requirements, subject to change):
 - Be able to provide an alternative way to serve higher-res sets to users of the system and external users.
 For example, when publishing data to external publishers like GBIF through Specify, a given asset can be set to be not public.
 In that case, the system should not publish that asset for that specimen record.
 We still want to sign-post that we have this aYachment and publish its metadata but not the asset itself externally.
 An authenticated user should be able to download that hi-res image from Specify directly but external or anonymous users should be restricted to having to request access to that image from relevant staff.